intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 **Lesson 2: Intel MPX is not production-ready.**
 MPX support is available for GCC and ICC compilers.[^clang] At the compiler level, GCC-MPX has [severe performance issues](/performance) whereas ICC-MPX has [a number of compiler bugs](/usability).
-At the runtime-support level, both GCC and ICC provide only a small subset of function wrappers for the C standard library, thus missing bugs such as the [Nginx bug](case-studies/#security-1).
+At the runtime-support level, both GCC and ICC provide only a small subset of function wrappers for the C standard library, thus not detecting bugs such as the [Nginx bug](case-studies/#security-1).
 Finally, at the hardware level, some MPX instructions are [very slow](/microbenchmarks#mpxinstr) and some have [unjustified data dependencies](/performance#ipc).

 **Lesson 3: Intel MPX does not support multithreading.**